Updated for 2019.

 Apple Search Ads offer two keyword match types: Broad Match and Exact Match.
 These function in a similar way to the Google AdWords match types.

-If you aren’t familiar with these match types, here’s an overview:
+If you aren’t familiar with these match types, here’s an overview of each:

 Broad Match is the default match type in Apple Search Ads and is designed to make your ad run on relevant close variants of a keyword, such as singular, plurals, misspellings, synonyms, related searches and phrases that include that term (fully or partially).